Die4Ever/deus-ex-randomizer/README.md

     * No Swords - for people who think the sword and Dragon's Tooth Sword are OP
     * No Overpowered Weapons - bans pistols, swords, and the GEP Gun
     * By the Book - bans lockpicks and multitools
+* If you opt-in to Online Features (which is disabled by default, check the Rando menu)
+  * Your in-game events will also contribute to [our bot on Mastodon (which is an open source and community-run version of Twitter)](https://botsin.space/@DXRandoActivity)
+  * [Death Markers](https://github.com/Die4Ever/deus-ex-randomizer/wiki/Death-Markers) - see where other players have died!
+  * Get notifications of new updates
+  * In-game [Leaderboard](https://github.com/Die4Ever/deus-ex-randomizer/wiki/Leaderboard) to see everyone's high scores in the end credits
 * Max Rando - randomize the randomizer's settings!
 * An integrated Bingo board: on the Goals screen there's a Bingo button in the middle bar, there's also our external BingoDisplay program you can download from [the Releases page](https://github.com/Die4Ever/deus-ex-randomizer/releases)
 * Co-op when combined with the HX mod (Alpha)